RebeccaOyinloye/User_Behavior_Analysis/README.md

 - Male users account for the highest count of users by gender.

 ### Recommendations
+---
 Device manufacturers should optimize battery life for iPhone 12 and Xiaomi Mi 11 models and improve screen time management features.
 App developers should prioritize Android compatibility and optimize app battery usage.
 Operating system developers should enhance power management and develop user behavior-based features.
+Stakeholders should invest in user research and develop targeted marketing strategies based on user behavior classes.